Frequently Asked Questions

 Q: How do I pay for the course?

 A: There are several different ways to pay for the course.
 If you wish to pay with a credit card, you may do so via the CIEMT web site after you complete the registration form.
-You may also pay through PayPal, with check, cash or money order.
+You may also pay with check, cash or money order.
 You may send the check or money order to our main campus office at 2669 Myrtle Ave. #201 Signal Hill, CA 90755, or pay via cash at the office.
+FYI: We do not accept checks for the full cost of the course on the first day of your program.
 (Please note on the check or money order the course start date and the registered students full name).

 Q: How do I pay just the deposit?